hyunsik/incubator-tajo/tajo-project/src/site/markdown/review-request-tool.md

  2. Configure JIRA username and password

-Include a ${HOME}/.jira.ini file in your $HOME directory that contains your Apache JIRA username and password
+Create a ${HOME}/.jira.ini file in your $HOME directory that contains your Apache JIRA username and password

 ```
 $ cat ~/.jira.ini